 On Completion of the course, the post graduate will be able to 1.
-Exercise professional autonomy based on sound knowledge, skills and discipline at par with global standards in the area of pediatric physiotherapy 2.
+Exercise professional autonomy based on sound knowledge, skills and discipline at par with global standards in prevention, management and rehabilitation of subjects with general medical, surgical, cardiovascular, pulmonary conditions 2.
 Practice within the professional code of ethics and conduct, and the standards of practice within legal boundaries.
-3. Identify, analyze pediatric disorders/ dysfunctions within the boundaries of physiotherapy practice and arrive at an appropriate hypothesis based on sound clinical reasoning 4.
+3. Identify and analyze specific risks and dysfunction related to general medical, surgical, cardiovascular, pulmonary conditions within the boundaries of physiotherapy practice and arrive at an appropriate hypothesis based on sound clinical reasoning 4.
 Work with integrity and autonomy in an interdisciplinary team 5.
-Involve in undergraduate and post graduate teaching with competence in pediatric physiotherapy 6.
+Involve in undergraduate and postgraduate teaching with competence 6.
 Conduct research activities and utilize findings for professional development and lifelong learning SCOPE: